Kanikacoder13/Summer-Training-2026/Day-04.md

 By the end of today's session, I was able to:

-- Understand the scope of variables in Python.
-- Differentiate between local and global variables.
-- Implement recursive functions for solving programming problems.
-- Work with Python's built-in data structures.
-- Store and manipulate data using Lists, Tuples, Dictionaries, and Sets.
+- Understand the characteristics and applications of Python Lists, Tuples, Dictionaries, and Sets.
+- Perform various operations on Python data structures efficiently.
-- Apply data structures for efficient data organization and processing.
+- Apply different data structures for organizing and manipulating AI/ML datasets.
+- Use dictionary methods for storing and retrieving structured information.
+- Perform mathematical operations using sets for dataset analysis.
+- Solve real-world data preprocessing problems using appropriate Python data structures.
+- Strengthen logical thinking through hands-on programming exercises based on AI & ML scenarios.

 ---

 ## Conclusion

-Today's session strengthened my understanding of advanced Python concepts by covering variable scope, recursion, and built-in data structures.
-The practical exercises improved my ability to organize, process, and manage data efficiently, providing a strong foundation for future AI & ML programming tasks.
+Today's session provided a comprehensive understanding of Python Data Structures and their practical applications in Artificial Intelligence and Machine Learning.
+Through multiple coding exercises and real-world dataset problems, I learned how to efficiently store, manipulate, and preprocess data using Lists, Tuples, Dictionaries, and Sets.
+These concepts are essential for building data-driven AI & ML applications.